 - Cluster size: 1 master and 5 slaves, each of type r3.4xlarge in AWS

 - Numbers reported from presto are peak memory across clusters, whereas estimator output is per node.
 Hence, for comparison, we have used Peak_Mem/Slave_Count

 - For queries that consumed less than 100MB, estimates deviated from actual results by a margin of less than 50 MB (12 queries)

 - We have assumed standard costs for table scan operators by using back-of-the-envelope calculations on the basis of data format and have not included it in result comparisons.

 Figure 2 shows a histogram of a number of queries bucketed by the percentage by which our estimation was off.
 For most queries, our estimation was within 50% variation from actual memory requirements, mostly erring on the over-approximation side.
 We over-approximate by design as this allows us to handle worst-case scenarios.

 Figure 3 shows the actual vs estimated memory used (in Mbs) for TPC DS queries on a logarithmic scale.
-Consider q45.sql for example, the Blue bar shows the estimated value, which was 775Mb, and Red bar shows the actual memory usage, which was 664Mb.
+Consider q45.sql for example, the Blue bar shows the estimated value, which was 775Mb, and the Red bar shows the actual memory usage, which was 664Mb.
 As evident from the graph, for certain queries ex: q30.sql (second from right) the difference between estimated and actual memory used is huge – these represent potential areas of improvement and we are working on them.

-Query cost models are the foundation of many important features in the data processing.
+Query cost models are the foundation of many important features in data processing.
 The accuracy of a cost model is also very important.
 A bad estimate can lead to suboptimal or even confusing decisions.
 In this post, we described the design and implementation of a memory-based cost model for Presto and experimentally demonstrated that it has reasonable accuracy for the features we have built with it.
 Currently, we assume the worst-case scenario for each node and are over-approximate – however, this is unlikely to occur in practice.
 We continue to fine-tune and further improve our cost model using real usage data.